Looks like the Samsung Galaxy Note 3 Lite will downgrade to a 720p display

 Let's hope it also gets a really tempting price tag to make the reductions worth it.
 If it does, Apple should probably hurry up and get a bigger iPhone out the door.

-CES 2014 is just around the corner, but all rumours so far suggest the Note 3 Lite is holding off an appearance until MWC.
+CES 2014 is just around the corner, but all rumors so far suggest the Note 3 Lite is holding off an appearance until MWC.